-All medical information we provide has been contributed by or reviewed for accuracy by a member of our volunteer Medical Advisory Board:
+All medical information we provide has been contributed by or reviewed for accuracy by our volunteer Medical Advisory Board:

-Professor Pete Smith (MBBS, BMedSci, FRACP PhD, Allergist & Immunologist) is a leading allergist and immunologist in Australia.
+Professor Pete Smith (MBBS, BMedSci, FRACP PhD, Allergist and Immunologist) is a leading allergist and immunologist in Australia.
 Pete commenced his medical studies at the University of Tasmania and went on to specialise in paediatrics in Adelaide, before completing his PhD in molecular immunology with Flinders University.
 He has worked as an allergy specialist at the Great Ormond Street Hospital for Children in London, and was a senior lecturer at the Institute of Child Health, University College London.
 In 2002, Pete set up Queensland Allergy Services in Southport, on the Gold Coast.
 Here he provides patients the highest level of quality medical care in the diagnosis and treatment of allergies.
 Pete is a Professor in Clinical Medicine at Griffith University and Bond University.
 He currently conducts research studies into the molecular aspects of pain in allergic conditions.
 Pete is also doing studies in genetic profiling in rhinitis and is part of an international study that is attempting to treat peanut allergy.

 Dr Looi Ee (MBBS, FRACP, PhD, Paediatric Gastroenterologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA, and completed her PhD in Queensland.
 She has an interest in childhood nutrition, paediatric endoscopy and liver transplantation.
 She is the Medical lead of the Parenteral Nutrition Service at Lady Cilento Hospital, Brisbane.
 She established the first multidisciplinary Gastrostomy Clinic in Queensland in 2005.
 In addition to general Paediatric Gastroenterology, Dr Ee also sees patients in specialised services including Home Parenteral Nutrition/Intestinal failure, Liver Disease/Transplant, Eosinophilic Gastrointestinal Disease and Aerodigestive clinics.
 She is a committee member of the Conjoint Committee for Recognition of Training in Gastrointestinal Endoscopy, and is accredited to perform endoscopy and colonoscopy in both paediatric and adult patients.
 She has previously been on the committees of Gastrointestinal Expert Group for Therapeutic Guidelines (2016, 2011), and Digestive Health Foundation, and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrition.